-- (1) The TRF-TS highly encourages agencies who apply for a comprehensive or yearlong enforcement STEP grant to include nighttime seat belt enforcement as a part of your proposal. - (2) Proposals are being accepted for the execution of one (1) statewide conference (1-2 days in length) for child passenger safety technicians and instructors to raise awareness of CPS issues and conduct needed in-service training for CPS techs and instructors.
+(1) Proposals are being accepted for the execution of one (1) statewide conference (1-2 days in length) for child passenger safety technicians and instructors to raise awareness of CPS issues and conduct needed in-service training for CPS techs and instructors.
 This project will not provide funding for hotel rooms and registration fees for attendees.
 Those wanting to attend the conference need to budget travel costs and registration fees in their own proposal.